Jasminejump/wqeqwqeq.github.io/index.md

 # Why Do I create this site

-This site is meant to showcase some of my completed projects.
+This site is meant to showcase some of my completed/on-going projects.
 Additionally, the idea of this site is to not only show the work I have done, but to also present my progression over time, and the evolution of the completeness of the projects as I learn more in the field.
-Please bear with me, the projects posted here may be complete - but usually serve as learning opportunities for me to construct my skills in analytics.
-Keep this in mind, and send me feedback if you think something could be improved!
+Please send me feedback if you think something could be improved!
 Thank you!

 # My Projects